MaryAngelique/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    .map() is a method built to return an altered/new version of an array individually.

+    .reduce() takes all of the elements in an array and reduces them into a single value.

+    .filter() creates a new array by removing the elements that doesn't belong.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function is a function that takes another function as an argument and/or returns a function into its callers.
+While a callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. Explain what a closure is.

+    A closure gives you access to the outer function's scope from the inner function/

 4. Describe the four principles of the 'this' keyword.

+    I. Simple Function Call, "this" is the global object in non-strict mode and undefined in strict mode II.
+Implicit Binding- "this" points to the object on which the function is call or what's on the left of the dot "." when the function is called.
+    III.
+Explicit Binding - telling JavaScript to set "this" to point to a certain value using call, apply, or bind.
+    IV.
+New Binding - using the "new" keyword constructs a new object and "this" points it out.

 5. Why do we need super() in an extended class?

+    super() is used to call the constructor of the parent class and to access the parents' properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions